 Where is Network and Sharing Center in Windows 10?
 Has it disappeared?
 Actually, not yet.
 The thing is Microsoft gradually moves the applets from the Control Panel to a new Settings app.

-If you have Windows 10 Fall Creators Update (version 1709) or later version installed on your PC, you won’t see familiar “Open Network and sharing center” any more when you right-click the network icon the Taskbar.
+If you have Windows 10 Fall Creators Update (version 1709) or later version installed on your PC, you won’t see familiar “Open Network and sharing center” any more when you right-click the Ethernet or Wi-Fi icon the Taskbar.
 You see “Open Network and Internet settings” instead.

 Windows 10 is like a living organism that is constantly changing and evolving.
 That’s why we have to modify our tutorials related to this OS because after each update there are many things that won’t work any more.